wangzhe3224/wangzhe3224.github.io.backup/_posts/2015-08-25-reference-and-pointer.md

 }
 {%endhighlight%}

-Here we use **passing-by reference** to change the value of the argument.
+Here we use **call-by reference** to change the value of the argument.
+We can also use **call by reference-to-const** to ensure the funciton cannot chage the passing parameters.

 #### 4.2 As function return value